Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Theory

+\myred{In summary, the CPU costs of the function, gradient, and Hessian--vector product evaluations are all dominated by the construction of the overlap matrices via \cref{eq:O_Tmu_ki_0i}, and therefore share the same leading $O(N_k^2 n_{\mathrm{AO}} n_{\mathrm{proj}} n_{\mathrm{orb}})$ scaling.
+In practice, however, the average cost of the Hessian--vector product is even lower and is primarily dominated by the $O(N_k^2 n_{\mathrm{proj}} n_{\mathrm{orb}}^2)$ cost of constructing the projection--vector product via \cref{eq:Pv_fast}.
+This is because the augmented Hessian [\cref{eq:AH_eigeqn}] remains fixed during its iterative diagonalization, so the expensive overlap matrices need to be computed only once per CIAH iteration.
+Table~S1 presents representative timing data that numerically validate this analysis. }

-In passing, we note that a real-space formulation based on a supercell unitary rotation in \cref{eq:USR_from_Uk} can in principle achieve the same $O(N_k^2 n^3)$ scaling, provided that the translational invariance of the unitary in \cref{eq:USR_transl_inv} is explicitly enforced in the implementation.
-This is not the case, however, when one directly applies a molecular PM localization code to the BvK supercell, as in previous studies~\cite{Ye23arXiv,Ye24FD,Ye24JCTC,Song25arXiv}.
-In that setting, neglecting translational symmetry may break the translational structure of the initial Bloch orbitals (or WFs) and also increases the formal scaling to $O(N_k^3 n^3)$ in both CPU time and memory, making it computationally less favorable than the $k$-space approach developed here.
-We compare the two approaches numerically in \cref{sec:results_and_discussion}.
+In passing, we note that a real-space formulation of CIAH based on a supercell unitary rotation in \cref{eq:USR_from_Uk} can in principle achieve the same $O(N_k^2 n^3)$ scaling, provided that the translational invariance of the unitary in \cref{eq:USR_transl_inv} is explicitly enforced in the implementation.
+This is not the case, however, when one directly applies a molecular CIAH code to the BvK supercell with $\Gamma$-point Brillouin zone sampling, as in previous studies~\cite{Ye23arXiv,Ye24FD,Ye24JCTC,Song25arXiv}.
+In that setting, neglecting translational symmetry may break the translational structure of the initial Bloch orbitals (or WFs) and also increases the formal scaling to $O(N_k^3 n^3)$ in both CPU time and memory \myred{(see Supporting Information for details)}, making it computationally less favorable than the $k$-space approach developed here.
+We compare the two approaches numerically in \cref{sec:results_and_discussion}. \myred{A comparison of the computational cost of key steps in $k$-CIAH and $\Gamma$-CIAH is also provided in Table~S1.}